◆ CRUMBS — IN-KluSo's Data Signals Division

 Carta data shows majority of new founders choosing to self-fund rather than seek VC.
 Not anti-venture ideology — the math changed.
 Median pre-seed now $1.5M at 10x revenue, pricing out most founders.

-capital-access-shift MODERATE
+capital-access-shift

 ▸ Read full signal: THRIVE-CORE-001